BMW X1 hybrid costs, insurance, warranty & tax

 - 2Range, MPG, CO2 & chargingThe BMW X1 plug-in hybrid is a match for its closest rivals when it comes to emissions, economy and electric range

-- 3Running costs - currently readingCompany-car users and urban-based private buyers will make the most of the BMW X1 plug-in hybrid
+- 3Running costs & insurance - currently readingCompany-car users and urban-based private buyers will make the most of the BMW X1 plug-in hybrid